 What is a Fixed Mindset?

 If we have a “fixed” mindset, we believe that our qualities and traits are “fixed.”
 This means that they cannot change.
 In other words, we were born with certain talents and gifts, and a certain level of intelligence, and we cannot grow, improve, learn, or change with time or practice.
 Those with a fixed mindset often make excuses for their behavior or performance.
 For example, if they don’t do well on a test, they may say, “I’m just no good at math” or “I can never learn this, no matter how hard I try.”
 They may give up easily and lack confidence in themselves and their abilities.
-In addition, those with a mixed mindset may compare themselves to others and see themselves as second best or not as good.
-They may feel less prepared or confident to try new things, take risks, face challenges, or solve problems because they feel they just can’t do it, so why try?
-They may also feel devastated when they make a mistake or fail and lose their desire to try.
-You can only imagine the implications this type of mindset and attitude have on the learning process in and out of the classroom!

 When we have a fixed mindset, we tell ourselves:

 Here are some free posters that you can use to teach this material to your students, and display in your space!
-[To grab them, please sign up for my newsletter on my home page.
-You’ll receive an automated welcome email from me with the link and password to my Free Resource Library!]

 So, Why Does Our Mindset Matter?